vitalseeds/vs-data/README.md

 # VS-data

+**This package has been vendored into [vs-data-api](https://github.com/vitalseeds/vs-data-api) for simplicity, and is preserved only for reference.**

 This is a python library that serves as a bridge between inventory management in FileMaker, and order details on vitalseeds.co.uk.